Homemade Tomato Ketchup

 And no, carbs in ketchup do not solely come from tomatoes.
 Store-bought ketchup is so high in carbs because it has added sugar.

 Check out the food label above.
 Sugar is the second ingredient!

-Tomato is a low-carb vegetable with 2.6g of net carbs per 100g.
-So let’s see below how we can turn this low-carb vegetable into keto-friendly ketchup!
+Tomato is a healthy vegetable, so let’s see below how we can turn this vegetable into homemade ketchup!

 How To Make Ketchup

 You only need a few basic ingredients to make perfect, healthy ketchup.

 - Tomato Puree or fresh tomatoes.

 - Tomato Paste made with only tomatoes.

 - Onions for the taste.
 Yes, onions are also a low-carb vegetable.
 Not the lowest, but since we’re not using too many of them, it’s fine!

 - Crystal Sweetener – You can use regular honey, sugar, coconut sugar, or erythritol to replace the sugar.